yuyuanyuana/GGP-TF2-modification/README.md

 # GGP-TF2-modification

 GGP is a semi-supervised learning with graph gussian processes.
-The paper (Bayesian Semi-supervised Learning with Graph Gaussian Processes) can be find [here](https://arxiv.org/abs/1809.04379).
+The paper (Bayesian Semi-supervised Learning with Graph Gaussian Processes) could be find [here](https://arxiv.org/abs/1809.04379).

 We just made a small modification to the code [GGP-TF2](https://github.com/FelixOpolka/GGP-TF2) which is based on GPflow 2 and TensorFlow 2.2.